 Other $21 |

-Ms. Safia Abdillahi works as a neurology (brain & spinal cord disease) and critical care (intensive care medicine).
-Areas of expertise for Ms. Abdillahi include orthostatic hypotension, intracranial hypertension (pseudotumor cerebri), and guillain-barre syndrome.
-She is rated highly by her patients.
-She accepts several insurance carriers, including Anthem, Blue California, and Coventry.
+Ms. Safia Abdillahi specializes in neurology (brain & spinal cord disease) and critical care (intensive care medicine).
+Her areas of expertise include orthostatic hypotension, intracranial hypertension (pseudotumor cerebri), and guillain-barre syndrome.
 She is professionally affiliated with MedStar Georgetown University Hospital.
-She has an open panel in Mclean, VA according to Doctor.com.
+Patients rated Ms. Abdillahi highly, giving her an average of 4.5 stars (out of 5).
+Ms. Abdillahi is an in-network provider for several insurance carriers, including Anthem, Blue California, and Coventry.
+According to Doctor.com, she is currently accepting new patients at her office in McLean, VA.